cairis-platform/cairis/docs/patterns.rst

 -  Click on the Structure page, and the Add button in the associations table to add associations between template assets; these associations form the collaborative structure for the pattern.
 The procedure for entering associations is based on that used for associating assets.

--  Click on the Requirements page, and the Add button in the requirements table to add names of requirements needing to be satisfied to realise the pattern.
+-  Click on the Requirements page, and the Add button in the requirements table to add names of template requirements needing to be satisfied to realise the pattern.

 -  Click on the Create button to add the new security pattern.